-With the MAH Policy, medical device companies have a number of options available to them that will allow their products to be more accessible to the Chinese market.
+With the MAH Policy, medical device companies have a number of options for accessing the Chinese market.
 Here are some of the ways in which OEMs and MDMs can operate effectively under the China MAH policy:

 The China MAH policy thus allows for high-quality, complex medical devices to be manufactured by CMs or CDMOs in China, with all existing and new products being registered afresh with the NMPA, under the MAH Policy.

 OEMs that are Non-China-based or China-based, may operate with any of the listed strategies.
 So choosing to partner with a CM that has end-to-end complex assembly capability and high volume capacity is ideal.
 To date, Quasar happens to be the only CM located in China, with such capabilities.
 Armed with the MAH Policy, Quasar is additionally blazing forward with initiatives to partner with Non-China and China-based OEMs, as its local reputation continues to grow.

 While major Medical Device Companies have already begun to grab this massive China advantage, Quasar is perfectly positioned to help more OEMs leverage the same opportunities in the second largest economy in the world.

 "*" indicates required fields